bugsnag/bugsnag-source-maps/CONTRIBUTING.md

 Once the release PR has been approved, merge the PR into `main`.
 You are now ready to make the release.
 Ensure you are logged in to npm and that you have access to publish the package.

+- Make sure you are on the latest `master`.

 - Bump the package version and push the new commit and tag:

   ```